IsaacLatta/CGI-Web-Server/README.md

 ## Limitations

-- The server does not allow a single endpoint to support multiple request methods.
 - An authenticator endpoint is always unprotected and different role authentication requires different auth endpoints.
 - POST request support is limited, no task submission, file uploads etc.
 - HTTP request parsing is tenuous.